kba/anno-frontend/README.md

 - **`annotation`**: The annotation this viewer shows
 - `asReply`: Whether the annotation should be displayed as a reply (no colapsing, smaller etc.)
+- `purlTemplate` A string template for the persistent URL. `{{ slug }}` will be replaced by the slug of the annotation
+- `isPurl` A boolean to highlight the anno as targeted by a purl
 - `collapseInitially`: Whether the anntotation should be collapsed after first render
 - dateFormat: Format of date stamps.
 Default: `dd.mm.yyyy hh:MM:ss`